loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 ### Write a unit-test for the new controller method

-Our new acceptance test is failing because there is no `getDetails` method implemented by `ProductController`.
-Let's start with a unit-test to drive the implementation of this new method.
+The new acceptance test is failing because there is no `getDetails` method implemented by `ProductController`.
+Start with a unit-test to drive the implementation of this new method.
 Please refer to [Unit-test your Controllers](./Testing-your-application.html#unit-test-your-controllers) for more details.

 Create `tests/unit/product-controller.test.ts` with the following contents: